allan-tulane/fa-23-recitation-01-reidm340/README.md

 **TODO: your answer goes here**

+Yes (mostly), the theoretical running times match my results to an extent.

+Theoretically, as n grows by a factor of 10, the results should also grow by a factor of 10.
+We can see this happening with the actual results.
+Generally speaking, the time listed in each row is roughly 10 times the one above it.

+Additionally, the binary search results tend to grow alongside their theoretical values as predicted by $O(log_2(n))$, although there is a noticable deviance from this trend with the largest values with the results of 8.483 and 103.966 straying somewhat significantly from their expected values.

+But overall, both runtimes roughly match their expected values.

 - [ ] 10.
 Binary search assumes the input list is already sorted.
 Assume it takes $\Theta(n^2)$ time to sort a list of length $n$.
 Suppose you know ahead of time that you will search the same list $k$ times.
   + What is worst-case complexity of searching a list of $n$ elements $k$ times using linear search? **TODO: your answer goes here**

+  $O(k*n)$

   + For binary search? **TODO: your answer goes here**

+  $O(k*log_2(n))+\Theta(n^2)$

   + For what values of $k$ is it more efficient to first sort and then use binary search versus just using linear search without sorting? **TODO: your answer goes here**

+  $O(k*log_2(n))+\Theta(n^2)<O(k*n)$
+  For all values of $k > 1$, it is more efficient to use binary search versus linear search.